-Action Detail

-Toolbar Profiler

-The image of the

-Memory Leaks

-Picility Leaks

-Strategy Selection Select the Profiling strategy from the available options on the Toolbar.

-Start the Profiler Click the Run button on the Profiler window

-Stop the Profiler The process exits if:

-• You click on the Stop button

-The target application terminates, or

-You close the current model

-If you stop the Profiler and the process is still running, you can quickly attach to it again.
+Action Detail Toolbar Profiler ↑ Strategy Selection Select the Profiling strategy from the available options on the Toolbar.
+Start the Profiler Click the Run button on the Profiler window Stop the Profiler The process exits if: You click on the Stop button The target application terminates, or You close the current model If you stop the Profiler and the process is still running, you can quickly attach to it again.
 Pause and Resume Capture You can pause and resume capture at any time during a session.
 When capture is turned on, samples are collected from the target.
-When paused, the Profiler enters and remains in a wait state until either capture is enabled, the

-Profiler is stopped or the application finishes.
-Generate Reports The Report button is disabled during capture but is available when capture is turned off.
+When paused, the Profiler enters and remains in a wait state until either capture is enabled, the Profiler is stopped or the application finishes.
+The Report button is disabled during capture but is available when capture is turned

+Generate Reports off.
+Mode drop-down Click on the drop-down and select the mode of Profiling - Call Graph, Stack Profile, Memory Profile or Memory Leaks.
 Clear Data Collection You can clear any data samples collected and resume at any time.
-First suspend capture by clicking on the Pause button .
-The Discard button , as for the Report button , is enabled whenever capture is turned off.
+First suspend capture by clicking on the Pause button.
+The Discard button, as for the Report button, is enabled whenever capture is turned off.
 In clicking on the Discard button you will be asked to confirm the operation.
 This action cannot be undone.